sitwithariadne/website/src/how-to-pick-a-teacher.md

 ### Points towards behaviors leading towards changes

-When our behaviors chance, we change.
+When our behaviors change, we change.
 Examples of behaviors:

 - Inner-work
 - Prayer